ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 Coding standards are a common requirement in safety-oriented development processes.
 They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
 For example, one C language standard may say: "goto shall not be used to jump backwards or to create loops" while another might say "goto shall not be used at all".
 Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
 However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
 One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

-# Appendix 2: Tension between "Machine Provable Memory Safety" and other Characteristics
+# Appendix B: Tension between "Machine Provable Memory Safety" and other Characteristics

 Rust's overriding concern for memory safety can be at odds with other characteristics required of a project such as development velocity, system performance, prototyping, etc. For example, it's not uncommon to find that people under time pressure and struggling with the mutable aliasing rules enforced by the borrow checker, give up and accept the overhead of a reference counted pointer instead.